 C.1.31 Indicate whether the externa al auditors have change d during the year.
-If s o, name the incom ing and outgoing auditors: [ ] Yes [ v ] No Explain any disagreements wi [ ] Yes [ V ] No th the outgoing auditor: C.1.32 State whether the firm of au and if so, declare the amoun invoiced to the company and [ V ] Yes [ ] No t of the fees received fo Company Group companies Total Charge for non-audit work (thousand euros) 268 214 482 Charge for non-audit work / Total amount invoiced by auditors (%) 50.33 11.35 19.93 C.1.33 Indicate whether the auditors' report on the annual accounts of the previous year was qualified.
-If so, state the reasons given by the Chairman of the Audit Committee to explain the content and scope of the qualifications. [ ] Yes [ V ] No C.1.34 State the number of years in succession that the current firm of auditors has been auditing the annual accounts of the company and/or its group.
-Indicate the ratio of the number of years audited by the current auditors to the total numbe of years that the annual accounts have been audited: or years that the annual acco Number of years in succession Separate 5 Consolidated 5 Transcr or years in succession 3 Separate Consolidated Number of years audited by current auditors / Number of years that the company has been audited (%) 17.90 17.90 responsible for the Board Com channelling the relations between the Company rticles of Association and the Regulations of the Board, the Secretary of the Board is y and the Directors in all matters concerning the procedures of the Board of Directors and uctions received from the respective Chairman, and for implement and foster exercise by the of the Regulations of the Board). dates and time es of the meetings of the Board of Directors, Con e different professionals of the Company involve ectors an annual calendar of meetings previously agreed among all the Directors, setting the mmittees, General Meetings and meetings with analysts for the following year.
-That calendar is ad in preparing the documentation and information for the Directors for each meeting, to enable information and documentation are prepared sufficiently before each meeting. umentation for each meeting is complete, it is see the meeting, or in highly justified cases, as soo ent to the Secretary of the Board, who sends it to the Directors, if possible together with the on as possible after sending the notice of call.
-Finally, the opinions expressed by the Directors on the matter in the latest performance assessment of the Board of Directors, Chairman and Committees were as follows: e time prior to Board meetings that Directors red % "Adequate" and 0% "Inadequate". ceive the corresponding information: 58% of the Directors consider that time "Very e quality and quantity of the information distribuate", 17% "Adequate" and 0% "Inadequate". uted for monitoring of the Company's and Group's activities: 83% of the Directors consider C.1.36 nether the company has established any rules obliging Directors to report and, if could be detrimental to the prestige and reputation of the company: [ ٧ ] Yes [ ] No Explain the rules
+If s o, name the incom ing and outgoing auditors: [] Yes [v] No Explain any disagreements wi [] Yes [V] No th the outgoing auditor: C.1.32 State whether the firm of au and if so, declare the amoun invoiced to the company and [V] Yes [] No t of the fees received fo Company Group companies Total Charge for non-audit work (thousand euros) 268 214 482 Charge for non-audit work / Total amount invoiced by auditors (%) 50.33 11.35 19.93 C.1.33 Indicate whether the auditor given by the Chairman of the [V] No C.1.34 State the number of years in company and/or its group.
+It of years that the annual according to the company and the company a ndicate the ratio of the r number of years audi or years that the annual acco Number of years in succession Separate 5 Consolidated 5 Transcr or years in succession 3 Separate Consolidated Number of years audited by current auditors / Number of years that the company has been audited (%) 17.90 17.90 responsible for the Board Com r channelling the relations between the Company and s of Association and the Regulations of the Board, the Secretary of the Board is the Directors in all matters concerning the procedures of the Board of Directors and is received from the respective Chairman, and for implement and foster exercise by the Regulations of the Board). dates and time es of the meetings of the Board of Directors, Committ e different professionals of the Company involved in p s an annual calendar of meetings previously agreed among all the Directors, setting the ees, General Meetings and meetings with analysts for the following year.
+That calendar is preparing the documentation and information for the Directors for each meeting, to enable mation and documentation are prepared sufficiently before each meeting. umentation for each meeting is complete, it is sent to o the meeting, or in highly justified cases, as soon as the Secretary of the Board, who sends it to the Directors, if possible together with the possible after sending the notice of call.
+Finally, the opin were as follows e latest performance assessment of the Board of Directors, Chairman and Committees e time prior to Board meetings that Directors receive % "Adequate" and 0% "Inadequate". the corresponding information: 58% of the Directors consider that time "Very e quality and quantity of the information distributed fate", 17% "Adequate" and 0% "Inadequate". for monitoring of the Company's and Group's activities: 83% of the Directors consider C.1.36 er the company has established any rules obliging Directors to report and, if d be detrimental to the prestige and reputation of the company: [٧] Yes [] No Explain the rules

 C.1.35 Indicate, with details if appropriate, whether there is an established procedure for directors to obtain sufficiently in advance any information they may need to prepare the meetings of the governing bodies:

-[ ٧ ] Yes
+[٧] Yes

-[ ] No
+[] No

 Details of procedure